High-$T_c$ Superconductor Fe(Se,Te) Monolayer: an Intrinsic, Scalable and Electrically-tunable Majorana Platform

 To study the edge properties of a Fe(Se,Te) monolayer, we consider a semi-infinite system for the above Bogoliubov-de Gennes (BdG) type tight-binding Hamiltonian $\mathcal{H}_0+\mathcal{H}_{SC}+\mathcal{H}_Z$ for open boundary conditions.
 We consider the (100) edge (with the open boundary condition along the X direction in Fig. \ref{setup}(e)) and the angle between the magnetic field and the 1D edge is labelled by $\theta$ in the inset of Fig.\ref{phasediagram}(e).
 Figs. \ref{phasediagram} (a)-(c) show the edge energy spectrum along $\Gamma-Y$ for different X-directional magnetic fields ($\theta=90^\circ$).
-By choosing SC parameters $\Delta_0=1$ meV and $\Delta_1=0$, we find an SC gap at $\Gamma$ for helical edge states at zero magnetic field (Fig. \ref{phasediagram} (a)).
-A non-zero $\Delta_1$ will not affect our results as the edge Dirac cone is located at $\Gamma$.
-Upon increasing the magnetic field to $\mu_Bg_0B_X=2.3$ meV, the Kramers degeneracy at $\Gamma$ is split due to time reversal symmetry breaking.
+Here we adopt the $s_{\pm}$-wave pairing with SC parameters $\Delta_0=0$ and $\Delta_1=1.3$ meV and the magnetic field dependent SC gap is assumed to be $\Delta_0(B)=\Delta_0\sqrt{1-\frac{B^2}{B^2_c}}$\cite{Douglass1961}, where $B_c=45$ T is the upper critical field.
+We find an SC gap at $\Gamma$ for helical edge states at zero magnetic field (Fig. \ref{phasediagram} (a)).
+An $s$-wave pairing with non-zero $\Delta_0$ will only have quantitative effects our results as the edge Dirac cone is located around $\Gamma$.
+Upon increasing the magnetic field to $\mu_Bg_0B_X=1.4$ meV, the Kramers degeneracy at $\Gamma$ is split due to time reversal symmetry breaking.
 One branch of the bands close the SC gap at $\Gamma$ and form a gapless mode with linear dispersion (Fig. \ref{phasediagram} (b)).
-This corresponds to the TPT featuring the 1D gapless Majorana mode.
-Further increasing the magnetic field ($\mu_Bg_0B_X=4.7$ meV) makes the gap is re-open.
+The corresponding low energy effective theory is equivalent to the Kitaev model for 1D p-wave spinless SCs (see Sec.
+III and IV of SM), suggesting a TPT with 1D gapless Majorana mode occurring at this gap closing.
+Further increasing the magnetic field ($\mu_Bg_0B_X=2.8$ meV) makes the gap re-open.
 The magnetic gap dominates over the SC gap (Fig. \ref{phasediagram} (c)), thus driving the system into a topologically distinct phase from that in Fig. \ref{phasediagram} (a).